-Smith-Mundt Act Fails to Protect American Citizens from Fake News
+Smith-Mundt Fails to Protect Americans from Fake News

-Public affairs and public diplomacy blogger Matt Armstrong discusses U.S. Public Diplomacy, repairing America’s image abroad and whether or not the U.S. Department of State will ever be adequately resourced to lead the nation’s global engagement efforts through social media.
+Public affairs and public diplomacy blogger Matt Armstrong discusses U.S. Public Diplomacy, repairing America’s image abroad, and whether or not the U.S. Department of State will ever be adequately resourced to lead the nation’s global online public affairs efforts through social media.

 Mountain Runner is a blog on the practice and structure of public diplomacy, public affairs and public relations.
 It is read by senior government officials, practitioners, trainers, academics, and analysts from the U.S. Department of State, the U.S. Department of Defense, the United States Congress, related institutions, think tanks, and government agencies around the globe.

-1:46 – How an online newsroom from iPressroom can be used to help public relations practitioners generate more news coverage for their clients.
+1:46 – How an online newsroom can help public relations firms increase their news media coverage for clients.

 2:09 – Public diplomacy definition from Mountain Runner blogger Matt Armstrong.

-4:05 – Why social media is a critical component of public policy, public affairs and public relations.
+4:05 – Why social media is critical to public policy, public affairs, and public relations.

-4:54 – How public policy can be used to dispel inaccurate information being promulgated by extremist groups online, by highlighting the differences between what an organizations says and what it actually does.
+4:54 – How public policy can be used to dispel inaccurate information being promulgated by extremist groups online by highlighting the differences between what an organization says and what it does.

-6:06 – Matt Armstrong’s gives his report on how the U.S. Department of State is doing in the area of social media engagement and web-based communications, relative to the U.S. Department of Homeland Security and U.S. Department of Defense, and what could be done to improve the State Department’s global engagement strategy.
+6:06 – Matt Armstrong gives his report on how the U.S. Department of State is doing in the area of social media engagement and web-based communications relative to the U.S. Department of Homeland Security and U.S. Department of Defense and what could be done to improve the State Department’s global engagement strategy.

 8:20 – Matt Armstrong opines on how the U.S. Dept. of State is using Dipnote as an extension of their public diplomacy, public policy and public affairs efforts.